 The conditional amino acids include; arginine, ornithine, glutamine, tyrosine, cysteine, glycine, proline, and serine.

 Amino acids can be used by the body to produce energy, but their primary function is to build proteins.
 Certain amino acids may also fill non-protein-building functions; such as in the formation of neurotransmitters or hormones.3

 Each of the body’s twenty amino acids has a unique chemical structure that dictates how they’ll be utilized.
 A protein will consist of fifty to two-thousand different amino acids that are linked together in a particular sequence according to specific (genetic) instructions.

-What is this medicine used for?
-Tri-amino Injection is used to supplement the body with two conditional amino acids: l-arginine and l-ornithine, plus citrulline – which in a study published in the Journal Critical Care was identified as a possibly critical biomarker and pharmaconutrient.4 These amino acids have been shown by various research studies to play a potentially vital role in supporting cardiovascular health, healthy blood flow,56 and consequently, erectile dysfunction caused by vascular issues and poor circulation.
+Tri-amino Injection can be used to supplement the body with two conditional amino acids: l-arginine and l-ornithine, plus citrulline – which in a study published in the Journal Critical Care was identified as a possibly critical biomarker and pharmaconutrient.4 These amino acids have been shown by various research studies to play a potentially vital role in supporting cardiovascular health, healthy blood flow,56 and consequently, erectile dysfunction caused by vascular issues and poor circulation.

 L-Arginine: L-arginine is an amino acid that can be obtained from the diet and is necessary for the body to synthesize proteins.
 Arginine is converted by the body into another important substance - nitric oxide.7

 Nitric oxide relaxes blood vessels which is vital for healthy blood flow to the heart and organs throughout the body (including genitals).
 Nitric oxide aids blood vessels to maintain the flexibility needed for unrestricted blood flow.7 This improved blood flow helps maintain both optimal blood pressure and a proper sexual function.